 b.
 Health insurance (including Medicare and/or Medicaid)

 c.
-Medical Payments coverage under your own auto policy
+Medical Payments coverage under your own auto policy (an article from personal injury lawyers Minneapolis explains this concept in more detail).

 Be aware that if any of these insurance carriers obtains knowledge that you are pursuing legal action against the person who caused the accident, they will almost certainly ask to be reimbursed for their payments from your settlement proceeds: this is called “subrogation.”